 If you are emotionally and financially burdened with a large IRS tax debt, you may feel there is no possible way to resolve your tax debt problems.
-Instant Tax Solutionstax professionals can inform you regarding the tax relief programs offered by the IRS.
+Our tax lawyers can inform you about the relief programs offered by the IRS.
 A tax relief plan may allow a reduction in the amount of tax you have to pay; you may qualify for penalty abatements, a reasonable payment plan, or cancellation of your debt entirely.
 Failure to pay your taxes on time does not automatically disqualify you for tax debt relief.

 Tax relief comes in a variety of forms.
 Even taxpayers who have not filed tax returns and paid taxes for a number of years can qualify for tax relief as long as they comply with the specific IRS requirements.
-The five most common programs are:
+The five most common programs our tax attorneys help with are:

 - Partial Payment Installment Agreement – You must be ready to provide complete and accurate financial information for review by the IRS.
 You will also be required to report any equity in assets that can be liquidated or sold to reduce or fully pay the amount of the outstanding liability.
 Also, you must undergo a financial review every two years.
 If your financial condition has improved, the payments could be increased or the agreement could be cancelled.